-• A yellow icon means at least one alarm is active, but has cleared.
+• A yellow icon means at least one alarm was active, but it has cleared.

-• A red icon means at least one alarm is currently active.
+A red icon means at least one alarm is currently active.

 Note: Active alarms take precedence over cleared alarms.
 If there are cleared alarms and active alarms, the icon is red.